15 Best Things to Do in Stratford (CT)

 Dating right back to 1639, Stratford is a town on Long Island Sound bounded to the east by the final reach of the Housatonic River.

-Stratford has a chapter in aviation history as the place where the first viable American helicopter, by Igor Sikorsky, was developed in the late-1930s.
+Stratford has a chapter in aviation history as the place where the first viable American helicopter was developed in the late-1930s.
+To this day Sikorsky Aircraft is Stratford’s biggest employer, and there are museums charting that aviation heritage.

-In summer some of the town’s dignified old houses welcome visitors for tours, at the Boothe Memorial Park and the Captain David Judson House.
+In summer, some of the town’s dignified old houses welcome visitors for tours, at the Boothe Memorial Park and the Captain David Judson House.

 1. Boothe Memorial Park and Museum